matthewhuntt/birthday-paradox/README.md

 # birthday-paradox
-A simple script to simulate the Birthday Paradox and demonstrate the effects of changing parameters
+A simple command line script to simulate the Birthday Paradox and demonstrate the effects of changing parameters

 ## Background